alexnoctis76/Vintage_radio/README.md

 - Detailed logging

 ### Firmware Integration
-The firmware (`firmware/dfplayer_hardware.py`) implements the same `HardwareInterface` as the GUI, ensuring compatibility.
+The firmware uses `components/dfplayer_hardware.py` (and `components/pi_hardware.py` for Pi), implementing the same `HardwareInterface` as the GUI, ensuring compatibility.

 ## Known Limitations